 Maximum 14

-To receive our regular updates or join a meetup to hear more about our Vietnam by the Book small group tours, sign up for our newsletter.
+To receive our regular updates or join a meetup to hear more about our Vietnam by the Book small group tours, sign up for our newsletter focused on by the Book tours.

 Graham Greene’s The Quiet American, Duong Van Mai Elliott’s Sacred Willow and Nguyen Qui Duc’s Where the Ashes Are, tell three different tales of Vietnam’s modern history.
 The insights of the authors will give context to this unique travel experience.
 Our shared reading will help to tell the stories of the places we visit.
 We’ll travel and read beyond these books too.